alanaafsc/alanaafsc/README.md

 ### Hi 👋, I'm Alana
 I hold a degree in Mechanical Engineering from the Federal University of Pernambuco (UFPE), and I am currently pursuing a Master's degree in Computer Science at Cin - UFPE.
-Additionally, I work as a cloud developer at IBM.
+Additionally, I work as a mid-level developer at Bradesco.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/fagnerpsantos/)](https://linkedin.com/in/alana-ingrid-fernandes)